Accomplished Georgia Attorneys Resolve Divorce, Custody and Other Family Law Issues

-How a family law situation is resolved can affect you and your loved ones for years to come.
-When you require assistance with a matrimonial or parenting concern, it only makes sense that you retain a law firm who has successfully handled these issues for generations.
-Since 1959, Daniel Lawson Tuggle & Jerles LLC in Perry has provided strong counsel to Georgians in divorces, custody disputes and other domestic matters.
-Our lawyers have more than 70 years of combined experience and use that background to reach favorable solutions for clients whether the case in question is simple or highly contested.
+When you’re looking for practical advice regarding a matrimonial or parenting concern, put your trust in a law firm that has successfully handled these issues for generations.
+Daniel Lawson Tuggle & Jerles, L.L.P. in Perry provides strong counsel to Georgians in divorces, custody disputes and other domestic matters.
+Our lawyers have nearly 80 years of combined experience, which they apply in reaching favorable resolutions for clients, whether the case is simple or complex.

-- Alimony — Most Georgia alimony is designed to give spouses financial support for a limited period while they establish or re-establish their earning ability.
+In Georgia, alimony is designed to give spouses financial support for a limited period while they establish or re-establish their earning ability.
 Alimony “pendent lite” may be awarded while the divorce is going on.
-If a significant limitation exists that prevents a recipient spouse from working, post-divorce alimony may be awarded long-term or even permanently.
+If a significant limitation prevents a spouse from working, post-divorce alimony may be awarded long-term or even permanently.
 Our attorneys have experience litigating alimony issues on behalf of those seeking support and those who may be required to pay.